prp-e/NaLLM/README.md

 > A: Alpacas typically live for around 15 to 20 years, although some can live into their 20s.

 ### Adding variations

+Now in order to make our data more "human like", we ask ChatGPT to add variations to the questions.
+This happens like this: